 Download and Print

 Feel free to copy and modify the templates above for your own use.
-Print several copies to keep in your detecting bag—you never know when you’ll spot a great property.
+I keep several printed copies in my detecting bag at all times — you never know when you’ll drive past a property that looks promising.
+Having a professional letter ready to go has opened doors for me that I would have missed otherwise.